Stainless Steel Handpan vs. Nitrided Steel Handpan? What's the Difference?

 Time-tested material for instrument building

-Stainless Steel Handpans
+Stainless SteeL Ember Handpans

 Great for meditative playing, with long sounds in between strikes